Age 14

 Deep dive

-We measure what AI does to software output across 100,000 developers at hundreds of companies.
+I measure what AI does to software output across 100,000 developers at hundreds of companies.
 For most of the AI boom the answer held: gains that are real, below the sales pitch, and uneven across tasks and teams.
 In December 2025 the answer started to change.

 The same expert-panel model scores every commit on time, quality, maintainability, and complexity, then tracks output as teams adopt AI.
 Through 2025 the average lift stayed smaller than the headlines, and it depended on the task, the age of the codebase, and how common the language was.